topickering/CV/README.md

 - A Level - 3 A (Maths, Chemistry, Biology)
 - GCSE - 10 A*, 1 A

-## Experience

-**Culture Trip** (November 2019 to September 2020)
-*Software Engineer*

-I focussed mainly on back end work, using Java, Groovy, SpringBoot and Micronaut.

-**Travers Smith LLP** (March 2008 to August 2018)
-*Senior Associate*

-I was a member of the award-winning Pensions team at this law firm.

 ## Interests

 I love to travel, particularly if it involves skiing, scuba, hiking or kayaking.
 I have always enjoyed the theatre, although since peaking at University with a three week run at the Edinburgh Fringe Festival this has largely been limited to watching plays rather than performing.

-Since January 2017 I have acted as a trustee for a charity, [HAEUK](https://www.haeuk.org/), which assists individuals who have hereditary angioedema as well as their families.
-I have found this incredibly rewarding as it has enabled me to apply my legal knowledge in a more personal context, although I am not solely on the board in a legal capacity.
+I previously acted as a trustee for a charity, [HAEUK](https://www.haeuk.org/), which assists individuals who have hereditary angioedema as well as their families.
+I found this incredibly rewarding as it has enabled me to apply my legal knowledge in a more personal context, although I am not solely on the board in a legal capacity.